hemanthkumargr/docs/tutorials/Customizing-Shipping-Tutorial.md

-Content coming soon **Work In Progress**
+**Work In Progress**

 ##Introduction

 Broadleaf provides two different shipping fee calculation strategies out-of-the-box: fixed-fee and banded by price or weight.
 Also, Broadleaf provides the flexibility to integrate a third-party shipping module (for example, UPS).

-In this tutorial, we will implement shipping calculation for Acme Co by banded price.
+In this tutorial, we will implement a shipping calculation for Acme Co by banded price.

 ## Prerequisites

 Understanding of Broadleaf orders, fulfillment groups, etc.

-## Requirements
+## Acme Co Shipping Requirements

-Acme Co requires three different shipping speeds (First Class, Priority, and Express) as well as a pricing for that speed based on the total amount of the fulfillment group.
+Acme Co requires three different options for order fulfillment: First Class, Priority, and Express, as well as  pricing for that option based on the total amount of the products in the fulfillment group.

-The following table represents the shipping requirements for Acme Co:
+The following table represents the shipping price requirements for Acme Co:

 | Shipping Speed         | Banded Price Range | Price |
 | :----------            | :-------           | :---- |